 The more you swipe, the more matches you’ll get.

 If I have signal enough on my phone to Tinder, I’ll never be completely unhappy—you’ll share my sentiment once you follow my tips.
+Let me know every time you get a Tinder Hookup.

 Rewrite your text if you appear too into yourself.
 When rewriting the text for your profile, make sure you don’t appear like you’re bragging about yourself or your accomplishments.
 Ultimately, you need to write carefully so you balance confidence and modesty.